djfeldman34/Project3/README.md

 The most important part of the functionality of the Neural Network model is the fact that it lowers the type I and type II errors more than any other of the models.

+# Project Status
 The functionality of the live application testing of input text is still under development.
+We are still working on converting the visualizations into a useful market prediction tool.